MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmRoleAssignment.md

 ```

 ### -ExpandPrincipalGroups
-If specified, returns roles directly assigned to the user and to the groups of which the user is a member (transitively).
+Indicaates that this cmdlet returns roles directly assigned to the user and to the groups of which the user is a member (transitively).
 Supported only for a user principal.

 ```yaml